amritg-create/udemy-repostiry/README.md

-# udemy-repostiry
+# My very first repository.
-This is a second example.
+Kalob is an awesome teacher.